The static turn is one of the most helpful beginner windsurfing techniques.

 Many times, and mostly when you're learning the basics of windsurfing, you will need to drive the board toward a specific area or place.

-Performing the static turn will help you point the nose of the board in any direction without having actually to sail the equipment across the water.
+Performing the static turn will help you point the nose of the board in any direction without actually having to sail the equipment across the water.

 Basically, the windsurfer tilts the rig to make the board spin 180 degrees under your feet.
 The technique allows you to, for instance, go back to where you left the beach.

 Static Turn 101